Recommendations

 Closure Date:

-2 The Chief of Staff evaluates and determines any additional reasons for noncompliance and makes certain that the Pain Management Committee monitors the quality of pain assessment and effectiveness of pain management interventions.
+The System Director evaluates and determines any additional reasons for noncompliance and makes certain that the Surgical Work Group meets monthly and core members consistently attend meetings.

 Closure Date: